This post from 2012 was updated in 2020. For more of our favorite pregnancy resources, check out Moving Well During Pregnancy.

-1. When you are standing, the body’s center of mass lands in the pelvis.
+1. When you are standing, the body’s center of mass lands somewhere in the pelvis.

-2. In order for the mechanoreceptors of bone (as well as those in the uterus, pregnant or not!) to work appropriately, the body needs to be vertically stacked, which means keeping the pelvis neutral, on a vertical leg, over the ankle, blah blah blah you’ve heard me say this a bunch of times.
+2. In order for the mechanoreceptors of the body to fully adapt to the load, the body needs to be vertically stacked, which means keeping the pelvis neutral, on a vertical leg, over the ankle, blah blah blah you’ve heard me say this a bunch of times.

-Which means that now the center of mass of your body is forward to where it used to be.
+Which means that now the center of mass of your body is forward to where it was before.

 THE MISSING m(ASS)

 We cannot deny that there is more mass now on the front.
 And we cannot deny that it needs to be supported.
-The question is, does dragging the entire skeleton (and organ systems) out of alignment during the time when one of the most biologically normal processes is about to go down make sense?
-Do you think that nature intended for pregnancy to be a period of time when the spine and the pelvis needed to bend and contort to support itself?
+The question is, does that support come by dragging the entire skeleton (and organs) into a new alignment during this period of time or are there other growths in the body that are necessary to the ecology of pregnancy and parenting?

-So, picture this.
+Picture this.
 You’re getting heavier every day but you’re walking around with this extra mass.
-A lot of walking like 3-10 miles every day.
+A lot of walking, like 3-10 miles every day.
 And you’re going up and down hills (not just walking a track) and you’re carrying stuff.
 And squatting to pee.
 And more importantly, getting out of the squat (groan) when you’re done.
 And also getting up and down off the ground a bunch of times.
-What happens, little exercise scientists?
 You’re getting stronger, right?
-Which means that you’re increasing the mass of your muscles -- specifically those that propel you forward, which, if you’re walking around without heeled shoes and you don’t have quads and psoai of steel, means you’re using your butt, hamstrings, and calves more.
+Which means that you’re increasing the mass of your muscles—including the muscles down the backs of the legs, those that propel you forward with each step (so, 10,000 leg strengthening reps per day).

 And if we add this backside: